 What we have here is a 5.5-inch display that slides to reveal a full QWERTY keyboard.
 The rest of the specs are fit for a 2018 flagship from Samsung.
 So we have a Qualcomm Snapdragon 845 chipset coupled with 6GB RAM and options of 128GB/256GB internal storage.

-The Galaxy Oxygen is fitted with a triple-lens camera system at the back and a massive 5000 mAh battery.
+The Samsung Oxygen is fitted with a triple-lens camera system at the back and a massive 5000 mAh battery.
 But before we get carried away, let’s explore the phone in detail.

 Samsung Galaxy Oxygen Video

-Here is a video of the concept phone.
+Here is a video of the Samsung Oxygen phone:

 Stunning Design; And Mostly Redundant